alexhkurz/template-for-jupyter-book/_sources/README.md

 # README

-(under construction)

 This is the template I copy if I want to create a new jupyter book.
-More details and references to jupyter books I keep at [`introduction to jupyter book`]().
+More details and references to jupyter books I keep at [`introduction-to-jupyter-book`](https://github.com/alexhkurz/introduction-to-jupyter-book.git).

+## setting things up

 ```
 mkdir myNewFolder